Back to www.qedcat.com

 Eleventh Hour − Ep 3: Kryptos (2006) IMDB ** A brilliant meteorologist uses the Fibonacci numbers to model climate change.
 Clip on Oliver Knill's page.

 Eureka (2006 → ) IMDB ** Quirky series about a town populated by brilliant scientists and their families.
-A bit of humorous maths around the edges: blackboards with PDEs, putting up a streetlight at the corner of Main and Archimedes, etc. The credits show some children working out ODEs and matrix eigenvalue problems.
+A statue of Archimedes is on Archimedes street at the town centre, Lake Archimedes is nearby.
+There's some humorous maths around the edges: blackboards with PDEs and a few very funny 1-liners.
+The credits show some children working out ODEs and matrix eigenvalue problems.

 Eureka − Ep 3.10: Your Face or Mine (2009) IMDB ** Zoe is doing her homework, and Jo and SARAH (the house) are no help: "So, if you differentiate the cross product of r and p, with respect to time, that should equal zero, right?"
 "Can't SARAH help you?"
 "I'm sorry.
 I'm not programmed to cheat."